w3f/polkadot-wiki/docs/learn/learn-assets.md

 :::info Transaction Fees on Polkadot-JS UI

-Polkadot-JS UI [doesn't support this functionality yet](https://github.com/polkadot-js/apps/issues/7812).
-When using Polkadot-JS UI fees need to be paid in the native token.
+Polkadot-JS UI [doesn't support the functionality to pay with a sufficient asset yet](https://github.com/polkadot-js/apps/issues/7812).
+When using Polkadot-JS UI, transaction fee needs to be paid in {{ polkadot:  DOT :polkadot }}{{ kusama: KSM :kusama }}.

 :::